cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_04_users_app_and_db_by_helm.md

 ## Troubleshooting tips

-- If you encounter difficulties you can use 'helm install --dry-run --debug .' to check if the generated yamls.
+- If you encounter difficulties you can use `helm install --dry-run --debug bulletinboard-users` to check if the generated yamls.
 - For some changes a `helm upgrade <release-name> bulletinboard-users` updates the chart to the new changes.
 - For others, like labels, you need to delete the old installation before reinstalling the new one. `helm delete <release-name>`
 - The release name are the first two words (adjective+animal) of the name of the users-db and users-app pods in `kubectl get pods`.